 All the ideas I learned from Eric were undeniably ground-breaking.
-But the real beauty of WildFit is not just the information itself, but the way the information was presented.
+But the real beauty of WILDFIT is not just the information itself but how it was presented.

 Eric uses a powerful model that permanently shifts people’s habits and behaviors around food.

 The fascinating psychology of micro-challenges

 So the WILDFIT Quest starts off really, really, really easy.
 In fact, it seems so easy that you’d be forgiven for thinking that Eric is just pulling your leg.

 But in the second week, he raises the stakes just a little.
 But because you completed the first week and you’ve bonded with the community, you stick around.

 In the third week, things get just a little more challenging.
 But it never gets impossibly difficult.

 What Eric does on a weekly basis is an incredibly subtle way of retraining your mind.